lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * [Nuxt modules](https://nuxt.com/docs/guide/going-further/modules)
 * [Testing](https://nuxt.com/docs/getting-started/testing)

-Testing in Nuxt.js 3 is still in development.
-The APIs and behaviors for testing your Nuxt.js applications may change in the near future.
+Testing in Nuxt 3 is still in development.
+The APIs and behaviors for testing your Nuxt applications may change in the near future.
 So testing will not be included in this course.
-For more info about testing in Nuxt.js 3, please check it out at [https://nuxt.com/docs/getting-started/testing](https://nuxt.com/docs/getting-started/testing).
-However, the following NPM packages, frameworks, and tools are included and used tightly in this course (items marked with * are not covered in *Hands-on Nuxt.js Web Development*):
+For more info about testing in Nuxt 3, please check it out at [https://nuxt.com/docs/getting-started/testing](https://nuxt.com/docs/getting-started/testing).
+However, the following NPM packages, frameworks, and tools are included and used tightly in this course (items marked with * are not covered in *Hands-on Nuxt Web Development*):

 * Vite*
 * Windi CSS*